rezarahem/jupiter/README.md

 - 🚀 **Zero downtime** during deployments.
 - 🐳 **Docker-based architecture** for containerization and scalability.

+---

-Currently, Jupiter supports deploying Next.js applications only.
+**Note** Currently, Jupiter supports deploying Next.js applications only.

 **Note** Jupiter is actively under development and is not yet stable.
 Frequent updates and changes are being made to improve functionality.